awsdocs/aws-app-mesh-user-guide/doc_source/troubleshoot-connectivity.md

 If your issue is still not resolved, then consider opening a [GitHub issue](https://github.com/aws/aws-app-mesh-roadmap/issues/new?assignees=&labels=Bug&template=issue--bug-report.md&title=Bug%3A+describe+bug+here) or contact [AWS Support](http://aws.amazon.com/premiumsupport/)\.

-## Unable to connect to a MySQL server<a name="ts-connectivity-troubleshooting-mysql"></a>
+## Unable to connect to a MySQL or SMTP server<a name="ts-connectivity-troubleshooting-mysql-and-smtp"></a>

 **Symptoms**
-When allowing egress traffic to all destinations \(Mesh `EgressFilter type`=`ALLOW_ALL`\) or specifically to a MySQL database using a virtual node definition, the connection from your application fails to MySQL with the following error message\.
+When allowing egress traffic to all destinations \(Mesh `EgressFilter type`=`ALLOW_ALL`\), such as an SMTP server or a MySQL database using a virtual node definition, the connection from your application fails\.
+As an example, the following is an error message from attempting to connect to a MySQL server\.

 ```
 ERROR 2013 (HY000): Lost connection to MySQL server at 'reading initial communication packet', system error: 0
 ```

 **Resolution**
-This is a known issue\.
+This is a known issue that is resolved by using App Mesh image version 1\.15\.0 or later\.
 For more information, see the [Unable to connect to MySQL with App Mesh](https://github.com/aws/aws-app-mesh-roadmap/issues/62) GitHub issue\.
 This error occurs because the egress listener in Envoy configured by App Mesh adds the Envoy TLS Inspector listener filter\.
 For more information, see [TLS Inspector](https://www.envoyproxy.io/docs/envoy/latest/configuration/listeners/listener_filters/tls_inspector#config-listener-filters-tls-inspector) in the Envoy documentation\.
 This filter evaluates whether or not a connection is using TLS by inspecting the first packet sent from the client\.
-With MySQL however, the server sends the first packet after connection\.
-For more information, see [Initial Handshake](https://dev.mysql.com/doc/internals/en/initial-handshake.html) in the MySQL documentation\.
+With MySQL and SMTP, however, the server sends the first packet after connection\.
+For more information about MySQL, see [Initial Handshake](https://dev.mysql.com/doc/internals/en/initial-handshake.html) in the MySQL documentation\.
 Because the server sends the first packet, inspection at the filter fails\.

-To work around this issue, add port `3306` to the list of values for the `APPMESH_EGRESS_IGNORED_PORTS` in your services\.
+To work around this issue, either upgrade your Envoy version to AppMesh image 1\.15\.0 \(or later version\), or use the following instructions: add port `3306` to the list of values for the `APPMESH_EGRESS_IGNORED_PORTS` in your services for MySQL, and the port you are using for STMP\.

+**Important**
+While the standard SMTP ports are `25`, `587`, and `465`, you should only add the port you are using to `APPMESH_EGRESS_IGNORED_PORTS` and not all three\.

 For more information, see [Update services](https://docs.aws.amazon.com/eks/latest/userguide/appmesh-getting-started.html#update-services) for Kubernetes , [Update services](https://docs.aws.amazon.com/AmazonECS/latest/developerguide/appmesh-getting-started.html#update-services) for Amazon ECS, or [Update services](https://docs.aws.amazon.com/app-mesh/latest/userguide/appmesh-getting-started.html#update-services) for Amazon EC2\.

 If your issue is still not resolved, then you can provide us with details on what you're experiencing using the existing [GitHub issue](https://github.com/aws/aws-app-mesh-roadmap/issues/62) or contact [AWS Support](http://aws.amazon.com/premiumsupport/)\.